 Catalyst equips users with impartial benchmarking.
 This process is key to more reliably predicting and steering to more certain and known outcomes.
 Catalyst benchmarking is considered “high definition” because of the many predicted-to-actual data points that is assesses.
-These data points are in four groups: program, concept design, completed design, and completed cost.
-This video shows how the benchmarking function works in Catalyst.
+This video illustrates the Catalyst approach to benchmarking.

+High definition benchmarking extends to the functions (i.e. exams, operating, rooms, classrooms, etc.), and to building system elements (foundations, floor structure, exterior walls, etc.).
 Figure 2, for example, examines both the design proportions as well as the unit costs at a system element level.
 These are all normalized to the same year and location as the proposed project.
-The large difference in the exterior wall and window system design ratios and systems costs would not be understood, for example, using traditional benchmarking.

 To learn more about Baseline and Benchmark capabilities, please visit Basis of Results page.